qiuosier/Aries/docs/storage.md

 f.close()
 ```

 The `StorageFile.init()` static method provides a shortcut for initializing and opening the file.
-This method returns a `StorageFile` instance. `StorageFile` also support context manager to open and close the file:
+This is designed to replace the built-in python `open()` method.
+The `init()` method returns a `StorageFile` instance. `StorageFile` also support context manager to open and close the file:
 ```
-import pandas as pd
-df = pd.DataFrame([1, 3, 5])
+from Aries.storage import StorageFile import pandas as pd df = pd.DataFrame([1, 3, 5])